sutrolabs/census-docs/destinations/hubspot.md

 If possible when doing Update Only syncs, use HubSpot Object IDs as your Sync Identifier.
 Using them will provide a dramatic sync performance boost!
 {% endhint %}

 * As of March 2021, only properties in the searchableProperties set are usable as sync identifiers to HubSpot Custom Objects.
 This is a bit confusing as this label only appears in the HubSpot API ([Custom Objects API Docs](https://t.sidekickopen08.com/s3t/c/5/f18dQhb0S7kF8cFC2RW1K7Z1759hl3kW7\_k2841CXdp3VP16Md1G7ysXW2dykfC1TtC07101?te=W3R5hFj4cm2zwW3H4THp3ZZnXLW49Rd2x4hCWyFW43X00w43T4NTW43P1-Z3zfPd7W3FcKxL3FcKxJW3Fd-wl43T4CBw3C9Ryyb7l2\&si=8000000004039937\&pi=71ef6659-f8eb-4943-8de6-e67c9ea6453c) > Object Definitions Tab > searchableProperties).
-If you need a hand making one of your existing Custom Object fields as searchable, please contact Census's API Support team and we can walk you through it.&#x20;
+If you need a hand making one of your existing Custom Object fields as searchable, please contact Census' API Support team and we can walk you through it.&#x20;

 ## 🔄 Supported Sync Behaviors